chesshacker/chesshacker.github.io/sample-work/chess-toolkit.md

 ---
 layout: default
-title: Sample Work
+title: Chess Toolkit
 quote: "It's classified.
 I could tell you, but then I'd have to kill you."
 cite: "Maverick in <strong>Top Gun (1986)</strong>"
-permalink: /sample/
+permalink: /sample-work/chess-toolkit/
 ---

 <p class="lead" markdown="1">For the past nine years, I have been working for the military on sensitive, proprietary and often classified projects, so I can't share the code I have developed at work.
 Fortunately, I also enjoy programming at home, and I can freely share my home projects.
 One of my favorite hobbies is chess, so naturally I was drawn to writing chess software.
 I recently decided to package some of my work as a reusable library, which I dubbed the [Chess Toolkit][toolkit] and released under the Apache License.
 This is the best example of my work.</p>